reneupton/Hero-Exchange-Admin/README.md

 Runs Karma/Jasmine unit tests for components and services.

 ## Deployment notes
-- Build artefacts are static and can be hosted on Vercel; set environment values to point at the live gateway and notifications hub.
+- Build artifacts are static and can be hosted on Vercel; set environment values to point at the live gateway and notifications hub.
 - Custom domain: map `admin.hero-exchange.live` to the Vercel project and configure HTTPS.

 ## Future improvements